typemill/typemill/content/index.md

+# Typemill

 TYPEMILL is a small flat file cms designed for **writers**.
-It creates websites based on markdown files and fits perfectly for text-works like studies, manuals or documentations.
+It creates websites based on markdown files and is a perfect solution for text-works like studies, manuals or documentations.
 TYPEMILL is simple, lightweight and open source.
 Just download and start.